bcobo/SIRENA/doc/SIRENAfunctions.rst

     .. cpp:member:: double* Ebeta

         Energy (in eV) which straddle the :cpp:member:`maxDER` in the higher limit

+    .. cpp:member:: double margin

+        Margin to be applied when several energies in the library to choose the proper filter (hardcoded in *LibraryCollection* in *integraSIRENA.cpp*)

 .. cpp:function:: int find_model_energies(double energy, ReconstructInitSIRENA *reconstruct_init, gsl_vector **modelFound)